stevenrobertson/sd-docs/report/flame_algorithm.md

 A **metric space** is any space whose elements are points, and between any two of which a non-negative real number can be defined as the distance between the points (e.g. Euclidean Space).

 An **affine transformation** from one vector space to another is comprised of a linear transform which gives eitherrotation, scaling, or shear following by a translation.
-Mathematically this is [@WeissteinAffine]:
+Mathematically this is [@Weissteinaffine]:

 $x \mapsto Ax +b$